open/close all folders

 - In an episode of Mystery Science Theater 3000, Dr. Forester and Frank have a ton of Chinese food delivered.
 While Dr. F is getting the drinks Frank ends up eating everything except the packets of soy sauce.

 - In the opera Hansel and Gretel, the mother sends the children out into the forest and warns them not to return until they have filled a basket with strawberries.
 They succeed in filling their basket, but are inspired by a cuckoo to have some for themselves.
 Soon all the strawberries are eaten, and it is growing too dark for the children to pick new ones or even to find their way back home.
+(Unlike other versions of the tale, they didn't even try to leave a Trail of Bread Crumbs, since the reason they were sent to pick strawberries is that the family didn't have any bread in the first place.)

 - In Carrot Cake Storybook, Carrot Cake leaves Ditzy Doo to recover in her house and goes to deliver a package.
 At the very end, she returns from the delivery, and Ditzy greets her with, "I emptied your fridge."